-The Memorial Union (MU) serves as the campus community center for students, faculty, staff, and guests of ASU.
+The Memorial Union (MU) serves as the campus community center for students, faculty, staff, and guests on the Tempe campus.
 Opportunities for student involvement are abundant with programs and services that enhance the ASU experience.
 Students can connect through activities, clubs, community service, organizations, student government, and the arts.